 line.
 The illustration on the back of the package shows just a simple

-overhand knot, although I would suggest using the knot illustrated above with the Bright Markers.
+overhand knot, although I would suggest using the knot illustrated above with the Pro Markers on the spools.
 You will still be able to move the marker when you want to, but it will be a bit less likely to move by itself.

 After you tie the marker around the line, the standard practice is to cut the tag ends

 relatively short.
 They don't need to be longer than about 1/4 to